-Parents are expected to: Schools are expected to: Academy trustees and governing bodies are expected to: Local authorities are expected to: Work with the school and local authority to help them understand their child's barriers to attendance.
+Parents are expected to: Schools are expected to: Academy trustees and governing bodies are expected to: Local authorities are expected to: and local authority to help them understand their child's barriers to attendance.
 Proactively engage with the support offered.
 Know who the pupils who have, or who have had, a social worker are.
 Understand how the welfare, safeguarding, and child protection issues that they are experiencing, or have experienced, can have an impact on attendance - whilst maintaining a culture of high aspiration for the cohort.
 Provide additional academic support and make reasonable adjustments to help them, recognising that even when statutory social care intervention has ended, there can be a lasting impact on children's educational outcomes.
-Work in partnership with the local authority at a strategic and individual level, sharing data on attendance including, at an individual level, informing the pupil's social worker if there are any unexplained absences and if their name is to be deleted from the register. attendance data and help school leaders focus support on the pupils who need it.
+Work in partnership with the local authority at a strategic and individual level, sharing data on attendance including, at an individual level, informing the pupil's social worker if there are any unexplained absences and if their name is to be deleted from Regularly review attendance data and help school leaders focus support on the pupils who need it.
 Ensure that all Children's Social Care practitioners, understand the importance of good attendance for pupil's educational progress, for their welfare and their wider development - and understand their role in improving it.
-Through the work of Virtual School Heads, they should: • Undertake systemic monitoring and data sharing of the attendance of children with a social worker in their area: developing and implementing targeted cohort level interventions to improve attendance. • Provide advice, challenge and training to schools on how to promote and secure good attendance for children with a social worker. • Develop whole system approaches, with social care, to support the attendance of children in need.
+Through the work of Virtual School Heads, they should: • Undertake systemic monitoring and data sharing of the attendance of children with a social worker in their area: developing and implementing targeted cohort level interventions to improve attendance. • Provide advice, challenge and training to schools on how to promote and secure good attendance for children with a social worker. • Develop whole system approaches, with social care, to support the attendance of children in need and if their name is to be deleted from the register. attendance of children in need.